CISecurity/CCPA-Docs/docs/Configuration Guide.md

 ### Required:

 - Remote scanning requires unrestricted access from the CIS-CAT host system to the assessed target system
-- Windows remote and local assessments require a 64 bit operating system
+- Microsoft Windows remote and local assessments require a 64 bit operating system
-- Linux builds **with** embedded Java MUST ensure that the jre folder of the build has appropriate read and execute permissions in order for the assessment process to function.
+- Linux builds **with** embedded Java MUST ensure that the jre folder of the build has appropriate read and execute permissions in order for the assessment process to function
+- Microsoft Windows host and remote assessments require Powershell installed
+	- PowerShell Transcription is not compatible with the natively installed PowerShell v4 on Microsoft Windows 10 Release 1511 and Server 2008 R2 SP1.
+If this recommendation is set as prescribed, PowerShell will need to be updated to v5.1.
+For more information on updating to PowerShell v5.1, please see [Windows PowerShell System Requirements - PowerShell | Microsoft Learn](https://learn.microsoft.com/en-us/powershell/scripting/windows-powershell/install/windows-powershell-system-requirements?view=powershell-7.3#operating-system-requirements).

 ### Java Requirements